 - Mix a small amount of the egg whites into the batter first.
 This will help loosen it up, so the rest of the whites fold in easier.
 Don’t use more than ¼ of the egg whites for this though – that portion will lose most of its air.

 - Fold the whites into the batter, not the batter into the whites.
 You will lose less volume this way.

 - Be gentle.
 Broad, circular motions are the best choice.
 Scrap around the edges of the bowl then bring the spatula up and over the rest of the mixture.
 It will take time, but better that then a flat cake!

 The wonderful thing about this orange almond poppy seed cake is that it is plenty fancy, but still great for even small occasions.
 Because, if your family is like mine, you want every excuse to celebrate with dessert.

 Orange Almond Poppy Seed Cake

 - 7 eggs , separated

 - 1 cup coconut sugar

 - 1 teaspoon cinnamon

-- ⅔ cup brown sugar
+- 2/3 cup coconut sugar

 - Pour lots of boiling water over the poppy seeds and soak them for a few hours (ideally overnight) to make them soft and get rid of bitterness.
 Drain the water from the poppy seeds using cheesecloth and put them twice through the food grinder (or use coffee grinder).

-- In a separate bowl, whip egg whites until they form medium peaks.
+- In a separate bowl, whip egg whites until they form stiff peaks.
 Gently fold into the batter.
 Pour the batter into the prepared pan and smooth out evenly with the back of a spoon.
 Bake for 45-50 minutes, until a toothpick inserted in the center comes out clean.